 What is Economic Mobility?

-Economic mobility refers to the ability of individuals, families, or groups to improve or lower their economic status over time.
-It’s essentially the freedom to move up or down the economic ladder, often measured by changes in income or wealth.
+“Economic mobility refers to the ability of individuals, families, or groups to improve their economic status over time.
+It’s essentially moving up the economic ladder, often measured by changes in income or wealth.
 This movement can occur within a person’s lifetime or across generations.

 The following is a study on Wichita Economic Mobility: